Fidel-wole/Fidel-wole/README.md

 Software Engineer
 -------------

-I’m a software engineer with concentration in Backend Web, I am also an Open Source contributor.
-I love writing Node js, JavaScript, and Typescript.
-I work as a backend engineer building large-scale distributed systems.
-Outside of my passion for building large-scale distributed systems, I am interested in the future of work and how it will help transform startup development in Africa.
+A software engineer with concentration in Backend Systems, I am also an Open Source contributor.
+I love writing Golang, JavaScript, and Typescript.

 *   ✉️  You can contact me at [fidelwole@gmail.com](mailto:fidelwole@gmail.com)
 *   🚀  I’m looking to collaborate on any (Nodejs || Golang) project.